TheOdinProject/curriculum/html_css/intermediate_html/form-basics.md

 <span id="the-name-attribute">**The Name Attribute**</span>

 We need to use labels so that users understand what the data entered into an input field will represent.
-Just like that, we also need to let the backend where we send our data know what each piece of data represents.
+Just like that, we also need to let the backend know when we send our data what each piece of data represents.

 We do this by adding a `name` attribute to our inputs: